Konsam Himalay Singh: Early life and education

 Singh was born in Charangpat village in Thoubal district, Manipur, India, and had his early education in schools there.
-In 1968, he joined Sainik School Goalpara in Assam.
-Singh joined the National Defence Academy in 1974 and received his bachelor's degree from that institution.
+In 1968, he enrolled at the Sainik School Goalpara in Assam.
+Singh enrolled at the National Defence Academy in 1974 and received his bachelor's degree from that institution.
 He holds a master's degree in Defence Studies, and an MPhil in Strategic Studies from Madras University.
-Additionally, he has completed a postgraduate degree in management studies from Osmania University, Hyderabad, with distinction., and earned his PhD from the Central University of Jammu in March 2018.
+Additionally, he has completed a postgraduate degree in management studies from Osmania University, Hyderabad, with distinction and earned his PhD from the Central University of Jammu in March 2018.

 Military career

-Singh was commissioned into the 2nd battalion, Rajput Regiment in 1978.
-He commanded the 27th battalion, Rajput Regiment between 1998 and 2000 on the Siachen Glacier and commanded his battalion during the battle of Point 5770 in the Kargil War in 1999, for which he was awarded the Yudh Seva Medal.
+Singh was commissioned into the 2nd Battalion, Rajput Regiment, in 1978.
+He commanded the 27th Battalion, Rajput Regiment, between 1998 and 2000 on the Siachen Glacier and commanded his battalion during the Battle of Point 5770 in the Kargil War in 1999, for which he was awarded the Yudh Seva Medal.
 He later served as a battalion commander at his alma mater, the National Defence Academy.
 Singh is a keen mountaineer and took part in the 1987 Kanchenjunga expedition.
 He has been awarded the Chief of Army Staff's commendation card three times during his career.
 Singh is also a graduate of the Defence Services Staff College, Wellington, and the National Defence College, New Delhi.
 He is also a recipient of the Param Vishisht Seva Medal, Uttam Yudh Seva Medal and Ati Vishisht Seva Medal.

 He has vast operational experience in counter-insurgency operations in Jammu and Kashmir, where he served five tenures within 35 years, and four tenures in northeast India.
 His experience included counter-insurgency operations along the Line of Control, Line of Actual Control and HAA (High Altitude Area) environments.
 He was the commandant of the Infantry School, Mhow after becoming the General Officer Commanding (GOC) of XVI Corps (Nagrota).
 Before that, he was posted with the Military Secretary's branch at Army Headquarters, New Delhi.

 Personal life

-Singh is the son of K. Ibopishak Singh and is married to a physician working with the Central Government Health Service, Delhi, as a Chief Medical Officer.
-The couple have two daughters.
-He is a Hindu.
+Singh is the son of K. Ibopishak Singh and is married to a physician working with the Central Government Health Service, Delhi, as a chief medical officer.
+The couple has two daughters.